Table of Contents

 The diagnosis of post-traumatic stress disorder is based on 8 criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5):

 - Patients should directly experience the traumatic event, or should witness the traumatic event when it affected another person.
 Sometimes, patients might know about the traumatic event that a close family member has encountered but not witness it.
 In most cases of post-traumatic stress disorder, the exposure to the traumatic event is repeated and extreme.
+In some cases, there is indirect exposure to aversive details of the traumatic events mostly in course of professional responsibilities.

 - Patients also show avoidance behavior where they avoid talking or feelings related to the traumatic event.
 Additionally, patients usually avoid places and people that might trigger the recollection of the traumatic event.

 - Patients should also have two or more of the following symptoms to be diagnosed with post-traumatic stress disorder.
-The inability to remember an important aspect of the triggering event, persistent negative beliefs about oneself, distorted thoughts about the cause of the event, a persistent negative emotional state, a markedly diminished interest in participation in daily activities, and the inability to experience positive emotions are included in this criterion.
+The inability to remember an important aspect of the triggering event, persistent negative beliefs about oneself, distorted thoughts about the cause of the event, a persistent negative emotional state, a markedly diminished interest in participation in daily activities,feeling of isolation and the inability to experience positive emotions are included in this criterion.

 - The duration of these symptoms should be more than one month; the symptoms should significantly impair the quality of life for the patient, and proper exclusion of medical conditions or drug abuse as causes of the symptoms are the three remaining criteria for the diagnosis of post-traumatic stress disorder.